awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/ami-single-ami-products.md

 + [Best practices for building AMIs](best-practices-for-building-your-amis.md)
 + [AMI product checklist](aws-marketplace-listing-checklist.md)
 + [AMI security policies](product-and-ami-policies.md)

+## Integrating AWS Marketplace Metering Service for your AMI product<a name="ami-integrate-metering"></a>

+For AMI\-based products with usage pricing, you use the AWS Marketplace Metering Service API to check the entitlement to use with your product and to meter the usage of your product for billing\.
+You must meter for the pricing model that you created when setting your pricing information\.
+For more information, see [AWS Marketplace Metering Service integration](metering-service.md)\.

+## Integrating AWS License Manager for your AMI product<a name="ami-integrate-LM"></a>

+For AMI\-based products with contract pricing, you use AWS License Manager to associate licenses with your product\.

+For more information about integrating with License Manager, see [ AWS License Manager integration](ami-license-manager-integration.md)\.

 ## Creating a change request<a name="single-ami-creating-change-request"></a>